hashicorp/terraform-provider-tfe/website/docs/d/outputs.html.markdown

 Using the `tfe_outputs` data source, the outputs `foo` and `bar` can be used as seen below:

-In the example below, assume we have outputs defined in an my-org/my-workspace:
+In the example below, assume we have outputs defined in a `my-org/my-workspace`:

 ```hcl
 data "tfe_outputs" "foo" {